terraform-aws-modules/terraform-aws-security-group/README.md

 ## Terraform versions

-For Terraform 0.13 or later use any version from `v4.5.0` of this module or newer.
+For Terraform 1.x or later use any version from `v4.5.0` of this module or newer.

-For Terraform 0.12 use any version from `v3.*` to `v4.4.0`.

-If you are using Terraform 0.11 you can use versions `v2.*`.

 ## Usage